zchandikaz/log-analyzer/examples/analyze-access-logs.md

 |lgx graph request,status max_response_size_kb,count
 ```

-## Lookup data
+## Enrich Data with External Sources

-I need to get the server name of ip from another source.
-We can do that using lookup command.
+### Convert CSV to JSON for Lookup

-But lookup command only need a json.
-But we have the server names in a csv files.
-So let's transform the csv file in to a json
+To enrich your log data with server names from an external source, you can use the `lookup` command.
+First, convert the CSV file containing IP-to-server mappings into JSON format:

 ```shell
 cat ip_name.csv \